Erikson’s New Schools Project partners with Chicago Public Schools to promote educational excellence in prekindergarten through 3rd grade.

 On February 6, 2012, Erikson’s New Schools Project held an event exploring the challenges of developing quality PreK–3rd grade instruction, featuring speakers from Erikson and Chicago Public Schools, as well as professors Cybele Raver and Charles Payne.
 Video and other event info »

 Major funding from the Robert R. McCormick Foundation has helped the New Schools Project launch an endowment fund.
-Additional support for the project is generously provided by the Joyce Foundation, Polk Bros.
-Foundation, W. Clement & Jessie V. Stone Foundation, and Perkins Hunter Foundation Fund at The Chicago Community Trust.
+Additional support for the project is generously provided by Anonymous (2), the Crown Family, the staff at Ikram, LLC, the Joyce Foundation, Perkins Hunter Foundation Fund, Polk Bros.
+Foundation, Salstone Family Philanthropic Fund, W. Clement & Jessie V. Stone Foundation, and Stranahan Foundation.
 To support the New Schools Project, contact Randy Holgate, vice president of Institutional Advancement, at (312) 893-7110 or [email protected].